 The Aboriginal Customary Laws reference has continued to be a complex and challenging project because of the nature of the subject matter.
-The unforeseen delay in various aspects of this reference has resulted in actual expenses being significantly less than the Estimate.
+The unforseen delay in various aspects of this Reference has resulted in actual expenses being significantly less than the estimate.
+In addition, the actual resources free of charge was significantly less than estimated due to the Commission renegotiating a new Service Level Agreement with the Department of Justice and the Office of the Auditor General now charging for their audit service (refer to note 11(iii)).